A ghost tour of Miami sports’ graveyard: Of 1946 Seahawks, Floridians, Screaming Eagles and Sol

 He gave an eye-witness account of the night Joe Namath, in Miami, uttered his famous Super Bowl “guarantee” that helped make the man mythic and that still resonates almost 50 years later.

-Mr. Braddock, now 91, spent 38 years guiding the Miami-Dade School board, is a Hurricanes super-fan who has missed all of 12 UM home football games since 1946, and is the only continuous member of the Miami Touchdown Club civic group since its founding in 1959.
+Mr. Braddock, now 91, spent 38 years guiding the Miami-Dade School board, is a Hurricanes super-fan who has only missed 12 UM home football games since 1946, and is the only continuous member of the Miami Touchdown Club civic group since its founding in 1959.

 That night in January 1969 Braddock was an insurance man who'd given the invocation as the Touchdown Club, then a big deal, met at Miami Springs Villas.
 At his elbow at the head table, about to speak, sat a cocky quarterback with a crooked grin.